-Thematic maps provide information in a way that is as accessible and simple as possible in a simple, fast and comprehensible way.
+Thematic maps and dashboards provide information in a way that is as accessible and simple as possible in a simple, fast and comprehensible way.
 By combining layers and views through individual indicators, it is possible to bring the given thematic content closer to the user.

 Microprogram PSK 2020